Cruiserweight Classic

-The Cruiserweight Classic, formerly the Global Cruiserweight Series, was a professional wrestling tournament and WWE Network event produced by WWE.
-All participants were billed at a weight of 205 lbs or less to determine the inaugural WWE Cruiserweight Champion (Note: Despite having the same name, this is a new championship with its own separate lineage from the previous WWE Cruiserweight Championship that was originally established in World Championship Wrestling and acquired by the WWE (at the time WWF) in 2001 and retired in 2007.) for WWE's revived cruiserweight division.
+The Cruiserweight Classic, formerly the Global Cruiserweight Series, was a 2016 professional wrestling tournament and WWE Network event produced by WWE.
+The tournament was contested by wrestlers from WWE's developmental brand, NXT, and wrestlers from the independent and international circuits; all participants were billed at a weight of 205 lbs or less to determine the inaugural WWE Cruiserweight Champion (Note: Despite having the same name, this was a new championship with its own separate lineage from the previous WWE Cruiserweight Championship that was originally established in World Championship Wrestling and acquired by WWE (at the time WWF) in 2001 and retired in 2007.) for WWE's revived cruiserweight division.
+The winner was T. J. Perkins.

 The tournament consisted of various matches that had predetermined results.
-Tournament qualifying matches took place in various promotions of the independent circuit, including well-known promotions such as Revolution Pro Wrestling, Progress Wrestling, and Evolve.
+Tournament qualifying matches took place in various independent promotions, including well-known promotions such as Revolution Pro Wrestling, Progress Wrestling, and Evolve.
 Many cruiserweight wrestlers from around the world were given the chance to qualify for the 32-man tournament, which took place over four dates: June 23, July 13, August 26, and September 14, 2016.
-The winner was T. J. Perkins.

 Background

-In 2016, WWE announced that they would be holding a 32-man professional wrestling tournament and WWE Network event wherein all participants were billed at a weight of 205 lbs or less, referred to as cruiserweights.
+In 2016, the American company WWE announced that it would be holding a 32-man professional wrestling tournament that would livestream exclusively on the WWE Network wherein all participants were billed at a weight of 205 lbs or less, referred to as cruiserweights.
 The event was originally titled the Global Cruiserweight Series before being renamed as the Cruiserweight Classic.
 Tournament qualifying matches took place in various promotions of the independent circuit, including well known promotions such as Revolution Pro Wrestling, Progress Wrestling, and Evolve.
 Many cruiserweight wrestlers from around the world were given the chance to qualify for the 32-man single-elimination tournament, which took place over four dates: June 23, July 13, August 26, and September 14.
 During the finale, it was announced that the winner of the tournament would become the inaugural WWE Cruiserweight Champion for WWE's revived cruiserweight division, which would compete on the Raw brand.
 The tournament consisted of various matches that had predetermined results.

 Announced competitors

 NXT competitors Rich Swann, Tommaso Ciampa, and Johnny Gargano along with international standouts Zack Sabre Jr., Noam Dar, Ho Ho Lun, and Akira Tozawa were announced for the Cruiserweight Classic.
 At an independent show in Orlando, Florida on April 2, Lince Dorado joined the series.
-On April 24 at Progress Wrestling Chapter 29, Sabre Jr., Jack Gallagher also won a qualifying match, while on May 7 at Evolve 61, T. J. Perkins and Drew Gulak also joined the series.
-On June 11 at Evolve 63, Tony Nese defeated Johnny Gargano, Drew Gulak, T. J. Perkins and Lince Dorado and qualified for the tournament.
+On April 24 at Progress Wrestling Chapter 29, Sabre Jr. and Jack Gallagher also won a qualifying match, while on May 7 at Evolve 61, T. J. Perkins and Drew Gulak also joined the series.
+On June 11 at Evolve 63, Tony Nese defeated Johnny Gargano, Drew Gulak, T. J. Perkins, and Lince Dorado and qualified for the tournament.
 Two days later, WWE officially revealed all 32 wrestlers taking part in the tournament.
 Originally, Brazilian wrestler Zumbi was scheduled to compete in the Cruiserweight Classic.
 However, he had issues with his visa that WWE could not clear in time, and was replaced by Mustafa Ali.